Siphosakhe2583003/dailycode/README.md

 Currently, DailyCode does not include customizable settings beyond commands.
 Future updates may allow:
 - Custom notifications for milestone streaks.
 - Setting streak goals.
-- Changing the reset behavior or streak counting logic.

 ---